fbpx

 If you aren’t using your car seat on the plane but you’re renting a car in Hawaii, you’ll want to check it.
 It’s free to check a car seat!

-I recommend packing it in a car seat bag to protect it a bit.
-Sometimes we even through in extra diapers or clothing to help pad it more.
+I recommend packing it in a car seat bag to protect it.
+Sometimes, we even throw in enough snacks or extra diapers or clothing to help cushion it.

-You can check it at the gate or at the ticket desk.
-We always check it at the ticket desk so we don’t need to lug it around the airport.
+You can check it at the gate or the ticket desk.
+We constantly check it in at the ticket desk, so we don’t need to lug it around the airport.

 3. Should You Bring a Stroller to Hawaii?